ashleybaxter/iamashley/_posts/2017-01-09-how-i-won-my-first-3-customers.markdown

 When I say _quietly_, I didn't announce the service was available.
 I deployed it to GitHub Pages, walked away and played tourist in Berlin.

-The following day I checked my CRM tool and was surprised to see a quote had come through.
+The following day I checked <a href="/2016/09/13/tools-i-use/">my CRM tool</a> and was surprised to see a quote had come through.
 It was from a name I recognised.

 This person had been following me <a href="http://twitter.com/iamashley">on Twitter</a> for years.
 Our first exchange was 5 years ago—back in 2012!
 This was two years before I had even started my crusade into business insurance.

-Lesson: Marketing is about <a href="https://justinjackson.ca/play-the-long-game/">the long game</a>.
+<strong>Lesson:</strong> Marketing is about <a href="https://justinjackson.ca/play-the-long-game/">the long game</a>.
 Relationships established years ago can blossom into paying customers.

 <h2>My Third Customer</h2>